jmussett/CSharpComposer/README.md

 ## Parsing API

-To improve on the verbose nature of writing C# syntax nodes manually, **CSharpComposer** has been extended to support Roslyn's parsing API
+To improve on the verbose nature of writing C# syntax nodes by hand, **CSharpComposer** has been extended to support Roslyn's parsing API

 This allows you to parse the following syntax types, with examples of supporting extension methods to improve quality of life: